 Similarly, there are quite a number of popular bars in Ibn Gabirol Street to the east including ‘Toma’ popular for its all you can drink offer (26 Ibn Gabirol), ‘Otto’ apparently popular with local celebrities (76 Ibn Gabirol Street) and, far north, ‘HaMezeg’ also with an all you can drink offer and a Greek theme (151 Ibn Gabirol).

-On King George Street particularly notable is the ‘Ozen Bar’ which hosts intimate concerts from a wide range of musicians daily (48 King George Street).
+On King George Street particularly notable is the ‘Ozen Bar’.
+It hosts intimate concerts from a wide range of musicians daily (48 King George Street).

 Bars on Tel Aviv Beachfront and Namal Tel Aviv

-The Tel Aviv beachfront and Namal Tel Aviv (Tel Aviv Port) have a number of more touristy bars and clubs, very popular with out-of-towners, and tourists from the USA, France, and UK such as the famous ‘Clara’ and ‘Kibbutz’.
-They aren’t authentically Tel Aviv, but are nonetheless popular and good if you want to spend the nights with the sea breeze in your hair.
+The Tel Aviv beachfront and Namal Tel Aviv (Tel Aviv Port) have a number of more touristy bars and clubs.
+These are popular with out-of-towners, and tourists from the USA, France, and UK such as the famous ‘Clara’ and ‘Kibbutz’.
+They aren’t authentically Tel Aviv, but are nonetheless popular.
+They’re also good if you want to spend the nights with the sea breeze in your hair.
 If you prefer a somewhat more local crowd, try the ‘Patio Bar’ (114 Hayarkon Street), and just a few steps further from the beach, popular New Orleans themed ‘Biggy Z’ (18 Bugrashov Street).
 In official terms, Tel Aviv’s ‘best bar’ is the ‘Imperial Craft Cocktail Bar’ (66 Hayarkon Street) as voted by experts at the World’s 50 Best Bar Awards.

 Bars away from the center of Tel Aviv